jfrey-xx/blog/_posts/2015-02-04-openbci-p300-coadapt.md

 - launch OpenViBE designer, load `p300-coadapt-online-with-monitoring.xml` and run the scenario.
 This version will give you some feedback about what's going on.
 - launch `dist/openvibe-coadapt-p300-stimulator.sh`.
 When you are ready to proceed, press the `s` key on the keyboard.
 Watch for the letters until the session ends.
-	- **Warning**: this soft expects a QWERTY -- or AZERTY? -- keyboard, if you have a "fancy" keyboard layout[^I'm a bépo believer myself] you will have to locate which key "should" be the `s`.
+	- **Warning**: this soft expects a QWERTY -- or AZERTY? -- keyboard, if you have a "fancy" keyboard layout[^2] you will have to locate which key "should" be the `s`.
 I have yet to digg into this, but the scripts underneath must use directly scancodes (duh!).

+[^2]: I'm a bépo believer myself.

 Once the sentence is complete press `ESC` to terminate the P300 speller interface.
 The scenario inside OpenViBE should also have stopped by itself.